Payne (TV series)

 Payne is a 1999 American sitcom adapted from the 1970s British television comedy Fawlty Towers.
-This adaptation, which was a mid-season replacement on CBS, originally aired from March 15 to April 28, 1999.
+This adaptation, which was a mid-season replacement on CBS, originally aired from March 15 to May 4, 1999.
 It costars John Larroquette, who was also an executive producer for the series, and JoBeth Williams.
-Featured too as regular supporting characters are Julie Benz and Rick Batalla.
+Featured as regular supporting characters are Julie Benz and Rick Batalla.
 Despite receiving the blessing of John Cleese, who reportedly agreed to be an "irregular cast member" and perform in a recurring role as a rival hotelier if Payne were renewed, the series was cancelled following the broadcast of its eighth episode.
 A total of nine episodes were filmed, but one was not aired as part of the series' original presentation on CBS.

 Payne is the third unsuccessful attempt by American television producers to adapt and transplant a version of Fawlty Towers to the United States.
 The first one, developed in 1978, is a 30-minute sitcom costarring Harvey Korman and Betty White.
 Titled Snavely and directed by Hal Cooper, that production never progressed beyond the completion of a pilot.
 The second series, Amanda's starring Bea Arthur, was broadcast in 1983 on ABC and lasted 10 episodes before it was cancelled.

-Basic description
+Premise

 Payne was a remake of Fawlty Towers, though set in this version at an ambiguous location on the coast of California, as opposed to Torquay, England, in Fawlty Towers.
 The action takes place at the Whispering Pines Inn, owned and operated by Royal Payne and his wife, Constance.
-Royal was always trying to improve the quality of his hotel and eventually franchise the place, in search of immortal legendary status as a hotelier, like Hilton or Waldorf.
+Royal was always trying to improve the quality of his hotel and eventually franchise the place, in search of immortal legendary status as a hotelier, like Conrad Hilton.

 The pilot episode, "Pacific Ocean Duck" (which actually aired fifth in sequence), merged the plots of the Fawlty Towers episodes "Gourmet Night" and "The Hotel Inspectors".

 Mirroring the opening sequence of Fawlty Towers, each episode begins with a closeup of the "Whispering Pines" sign, which either falls over or a letter or some other piece of it falls off as the scene progresses.
 In the episode "I Never Forget a Facelift", involving how the hotel deals with a hurricane, the sign is shown lying in pieces, shattered by the storm's heavy winds.